simoncwaterer/AirLineDataProcessing/README.md

 ## Description

+This Python application cleans, transforms, and uploads airline flight data to Amazon S3 for analytics.
+It takes a directory of CSV files as input, cleans any invalid rows, converts the CSV data to efficient Parquet format, generates an S3 bucket, and uploads both the cleaned CSV and Parquet files to S3.
+The goal is to prepare raw flight data for analysis by removing invalid rows, using a compressed columnar format, and loading into cloud storage.
+Key steps include argument parsing, input validation, cleaning, transformation, S3 bucket creation, and file uploads.
+This enables downstream analytics on clean, efficient flight data stored in S3.

 The project processes data about airline flights.
 Specifically to analyse data related to flight delays.
 The data used is from the following site [dataverse.harvard.edu](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/HG7NV7).
 The data used consists of the following:

 * flight arrival and departure details for all commercial flights within the USA, from October 1987 to April 2008.
 The flight data is packaged in yearly chunks.